Amazon's Jeff Bezos to step down later this year | DW | 02.02.2021

 In 2013, Bezos acquired US daily The Washington Post for $250 million (€208 million at today's exchange rate) but until now has largely been viewed as a hands-off owner.

-Bezos, who is worth $185 billion, would have remained the world's richest person had it not been for a $38 billion divorce settlement in 2019.
+Bezos, who is worth $185 billion, was the world's richest person until a $38 billion divorce settlement in 2019 saw Elon Musk usurp him from that position.

 jsi/msh (AP, AFP, Reuters)